Counselling and the issue of money

 Here are some of the main principles involved:

-• Many counsellors are in debt after counselling training.
+Many counsellors are in debt after counselling training.
 Some counsellors may work for years before this money is recovered.
+Many Counsellors pay rent.
+If they own their workspace as I do, there are heating and lighting bills, plus general maintenance.
+To maintain accreditation, therapists pay for ongoing training.

 There are services that are available that are virtually free or extremely low cost, usually staffed by students or unaccredited counsellors.
 A client can, therefore, always afford counselling.